 Search engine optimisation (SEO) can have a massive impact.
 Getting it right can make a huge difference to your business website’s success.
 Below are five myths about SEO debunked.

-SEO Is A One-Off Thing
+Search Engine Optimisation Is A One-Off Thing

-Search engine optimisation is something that needs to be worked on repeatedly over time.
+SEO is something that needs to be worked on repeatedly over time.
 The evolution of search engine algorithms, a continuously changing online world and increasing pressures from competitors mean that maintaining your SEO efforts for the lifespan of your website is crucial.

 Key Words Are No Longer Relevant